ChickenProp/pretty-gist/README.md

 make, they're not enforced through anything.
 So someone who disagrees with them, or simply isn't paying attention to them, can easily make different ones, and then users need to remember things.
-(E.g. I had `gistList`, `gistTuple2` and `gistFloat` both take precedence parameters, but they'll completely ignore them.
+(E.g. I had `gistList`, `gistTuple2` and `gistFloat` all take precedence parameters, but they'll completely ignore them.
 So maybe someone in a similar situation decides not to bother with those parameters.)